Viewer Rating

 When a fisherman leaves to fight with the Greek army during World War II, his fiancée falls in love with the local Italian commander.

-The film primarily focuses on the human cost of war and the resilience of love and community, rather than explicitly promoting a specific political ideology or solution, making its anti-war message universal and humanistic.
+The film critiques the brutality of war and fascism through a humanistic lens, emphasizing the resilience of individual love, loyalty, and art as a counterpoint to dehumanizing conflict, rather than promoting a specific political ideology or solution.

 The movie features casting that aligns with the historical and geographical context of its setting, without intentional race or gender swaps for diversity.
 Its narrative centers on human drama during wartime, portraying traditional identities neutrally or positively rather than offering a critique of them.